inductor69/ZOOM-Guide/README.md

-# Google Meet Guide
+# ZOOM Guide
-This app provides you with a handy guide to use new google meet app!
+This app provides you with a handy guide to use new zoom app!